kota7/mecabwrap-py/README.md

 **mecabwrap** is yet another wrapper for [MeCab Morphological Analyzer](http://taku910.github.io/mecab/).

-It is intended to be used seamlessly on Unix and Windows machine.
+It is designed to work seamlessly on Unix and Windows machine.

 ## Requirement

-- Python 3.5+
+- Python 2.6+ or 3.4+
 - MeCab 0.996

 ## A Simple Tokenizer